UrbanOS-Public/smartcitiesdata/apps/reaper/README.md

 # Reaper

-Retrieves streamed data, transforms it, and loads it onto a Kafka topic -- generically
+Retrieves streaming or batch data, decodes it, and loads it onto a Kafka topic

 ## Environment Variables used for configuration